dhurlburtusa/shortcuts/gatsby/gatsby-notes.md

 gatsby develop
 ```

-I recommend making this an npm strict so you can use `npm start` to run the above command.
+I recommend making this an npm script so you can use `npm start` to run the above command.

 **Create a Production Build**